Zimbra-Community/owncloud-zimlet/README.md

 2. Error 500 but some features work, if you use ownCloud external storage, make sure it is available and marked `green`.
 3. Running a WebDAV server behind and NGINX reverse proxy (from CentOS or Debian) won't work, it will work when proper options are enabled (as for example with zimbra-proxy, also based on NGINX).
 4. Previews stay stuck on first viewed document, see owncloud_zimlet_preview_delay above.
+5. Delay of 30 seconds in response from Nextcloud, set in your Nextcloud the preference `'auth.bruteforce.protection.enabled' => false,`

 See:
 https://github.com/Zimbra-Community/owncloud-zimlet/wiki/Troubleshooting